nicholaswilde/recipes/docs/mexican/enchiladas-verdes.md

 ### Step 6

-Garnish with the toasted pumpkin seeds and cilantro and serve with the avocado and [black beans][4].
+Garnish with the toasted pumpkin seeds, a little more salsa verde, and cilantro and serve with the avocado and [black beans][4].

 ## :link: Source